spacetelescope/jwst/docs/jwst/pipeline/calwebb_detector1.rst

 extensions.
 When such a file is loaded into the pipeline, it is immediately converted into a `~jwst.datamodels.RampModel`, and has all additional data arrays for errors and Data Quality flags created and initialized to zero.

+The input can also contain a 3D cube of NIRCam "Frame 0" data, where each image plane in the 3D cube is the initial frame for each integration in the exposure.
+Only present when the option to downlink the frame zero data was selected in the observing program.

 Outputs
 -------